johnhyde/island/README.md

 [@ I have a sort of irrational dislike of using anything but ' for an apostrophe, because that's the character which is U+0027 APOSTROPHE, dammit!
 However, I have done it before, and will do it again; and, in conventional typesetting, there is no typographical difference between an apostrophe and and curly close single (much to my chagrin).
 Anyway, even though we could fix the autocurling algorithm a little, it seems unlikely to me that we will make it smart enough to do some types of apostrophes (such as a leading apostrophe before a word) correctly (it's legitimately ambiguous whether it's an apostrophe or a quote and you have to figure out if there's a quotation there by understanding the rules of English and/or parsing along the line for a hypothesized closing quote (which may also be ambiguous).
 Or, I suppose, we could ban autocurling of single quotes, and then it wouldn't be ambiguous.
 But what about the chapter where our heros enter a parody of a british novel, what then?! ~M] [@ Also, we still want to display the apostrophe as non-straight, which without character replacement is a font problem that fonts typically aren't up to the task of. ~M] [@ These are written like annotations to indicate they're an aside; however, this document explains johndown syntax so it won't make sense if you render this document as johndown. ~M]

-There's also ^superscript^ which is not a fully standard feature.
+There's also ^superscript^ which is not a fully standard markdown feature.
 Beware of mixing this with square brackets, because it _will_ get squirrelly.

+Johndown is currently implemented as a line-based parser, which is at odds with its syntax.
 If you leave an annotation with square brackets but put a linebreak in it, the second line seems to relocate down to the bottom of the chapter and display as normal text?

-We currently use the md extension for johndown files, for convenience and ecosystem compatibility, but ideally we would use a jd extension for johndown files, because they unaccredited Jurum Doctores.

 ## Site generation malarkey